'Fireman's chief': Colleagues remember Barnhardt as passionate firefighter, family man - Salisbury Post

 Deputy Fire Chief Kirk Beard echoed Winecoff, saying Barnhardt was all about his family and his kids were his world.

-As a paid firefighter at Kannapolis he rose to the ranks captain, battalion chief, division chief and, in 2019, fire chief.
+As a paid firefighter at Kannapolis, he rose to the ranks captain, battalion chief, division chief and, in 2019, fire chief.

 In the department, Barnhardt was looked up to by everyone, said his former co-workers.
 Some looked at him as a father figure and others as a big brother.